 Heston brought to his part the same attention to detail and meticulous preparation DeMille had lavished on the whole widescreen venture.
 That he succeeded in conveying the prophet’s sincerity, given the most stilted of dialogue imaginable, is a testament to his professionalism and humility in the face of such a long and challenging assignment.

 For example, he committed whole sections of the Bible to memory, and would often wander off alone into the desert, ruminating to himself on the deeper meaning of the man behind the beard.
 He would repeat take after take until both he and DeMille were satisfied with the results.
-The actor has even acknowledged the importance this part played in his subsequent movie career; and certainly, most moviegoers remember him principally for his Moses and his star turn in Ben-Hur (1959), another religious period piece.
+The actor has even acknowledged the importance this part played in his subsequent movie career; and certainly, most moviegoers remember him principally for his Moses and his star turn in Ben-Hur (1959), another big-screen religious period piece.

 Heston, Brynner & Hardwicke (Paramount Pictures)